Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: The chiral potential

+At higher orders, the discussed redundancy applies to the $C_8$ term at NLO and the $D_{10}$, $D_{12}$, and $D_{14}$ terms at N$^3$LO (see below for the detailed expressions).
+As a result, at N$^3$LO we have only 11 non-redundant contact parameters, even though according to power counting rules there should be 15.
+The four ``missing'' fourth order contact terms are nonlocal (cf.\ Ref.~\cite{Pia15}) and, therefore, we have to leave them out, as practiced already in Ref.~\cite{Pia16}.

-We mention that the above is also the philosophy of the Argonne $v_{18}$ potential (AV18)~\cite{WSS95}, which includes 14 charge-independent operators.
+Our approach overlaps with the philosophy of the Argonne $v_{18}$ potential (AV18)~\cite{WSS95}, which includes 14 charge-independent operators.
 Not accidentally, we will also have 14 contact operators at N$^3$LO (see below) which are all equivalent to the 14 operators of the AV18 potential.
-Our contacts at LO and NLO are lower order contributions to those 14 operators.
+This fact provides another advantage to our approach, namely, there is now a one-to-one correspondence between the terms of the AV18 potential and the chiral potentials of this paper.
+This allows for a detailed comparison between the two potentials as conducted in Appendix~\ref{app_plots}, which turns out to be most revealing.

-We will now present the explicit expressions for the contact operators, order by order.
+Next, we present the explicit expressions for the contact operators, order by order.